recumbent-dog/recumbentdog.com/notes/251211-where-the-beauty-is.md

 **Undeclared, The Dodos**
 Visiter was major to me when it came out.
 I was recently reminded of it while tuned into myrrh.radio.fm, a 24 hour live stream of what seems to be Myrrh Sewell’s personal collection.
 You have got to check out this website myrrh.city, it’s so on theme, hand coded and filled with hand made collages, photographs, drawings, schematics for a live-in van, archived notes, a short animated film, a link to the aforementioned radio, a guide for weaving a fishing net.
 Also The Dodos are from San Francisco.

-**New Tea, Micheal Hurley**
+**New Tea, Michael Hurley**
 This song strikes me as a Lonesome Road Blues type track.
-Micheal Hurley lets out these wails that say more than words… like the feeling of that lonesomeness was etched upon his vocal chords and just running air across them naturally blew out this perfectly succinct expression.
+Michael Hurley lets out these wails that say more than words… like the feeling of that lonesomeness was etched upon his vocal chords and just running air across them naturally blew out this perfectly succinct expression.
 I love this recording specifically because of all the non-song parts: Laughter of a friend in the background, the occasional foot tap along with the beat, a chair creaking under Hurley’s body.
 Here the line wavers.
 It’s warm.
 I can smell milk boiling on the stove for a cup of chicory coffee.
 Take a seat and stay a while.

 **Salty Dog Rag, Chet Atkins**
 The Salty Dog Rag, or Salty Dog Blues has been played by many, I picked this recording because I found a copy of Down Home last month at Academy Records.
 Salty Dog refers to this Appalachian practice of rubbing salt on one’s best hunting dog to protect it from ticks.
 In that way it kind of means like a “favorite” or a “best pal.”
 In some versions of the Salty Dog Blues, “salty dog” is assumed to mean something like “promiscuous man.”
 Here’s how I take it: He’s your favorite dog, you love him for what he is and you wouldn’t dare keep him on a tight leash.
 He’s on his own in tall grass among the ticks and fleas.
 Out of love you rub some salt along his collar and wish him well until you see him again.
 A salty dog ain’t a scoundrel, he’s a lovable tramp.
 Anyway, this episode’s dog reference in the bag.